-Currently, the only services not covered by the MCOs are abortion services, school-based services, transplant services, long-term care, waiver, personal care and non-emergency medical transportation.
-If you require one or more of these services, contact your MCO.
-As of July 1, 2107, pharmacy services will no longer be covered through the MCOs.
-Pharmacy services will be paid by the traditional Medicaid feefor-service program.
+Currently, the only services not covered by the MCOs are abortion services, school-based services, transplant services, long-term care, waiver, personal care, pharmacy, and non-emergency medical transportation.
+If you require one or more of these services, contact your MCO for more information.
+As of July 1, 2017, pharmacy services are paid by the traditional Medicaid fee-for-service program.